FemtoEmacs/Sumerian/README.md

 7. BAD3.URIM2.MA (𒂦𒋀𒀕𒆠𒈠) -- The wall of Ur,
 8. MU-NA-DU3 (𒈬𒈾𒆕) -- he built for NANNA.

-The meaning of the whole document is something like this: **"For the god Nanna, his Lord, Ur-Nammu, the King of Urim, built his temple.
+The meaning of the whole document is something like this: **"For the god Nanna, his Master, Ur-Nammu, the King of Urim, built his temple.
 The king also built the city walls of Urim."**

 # Sentence structure
 The subject of a sentence is the topic of